GlobLinker 4G Hotspot Review: Is the $165 ‘Free Data for Life’ Deal Actually Worth It?

 I have always been a fan of thin and light notebooks, but never a fan of the lack of power they tend to leave on the table as a compromise.
 However, in recent years, such compromises have largely shrunk.
 From Apple’s MacBook Air with its powerful M series chips to a plethora of thin and light Windows laptops running Ultra 9s, such a gap has closed considerably.
 The GeekBook Pro X14 is no exception to the progress that has been made in this area.

-Today, I am reviewing the Geekom GeekBook Pro X14, a 14″ laptop which promises a lot for a fairly affordable price.
+As a MacBook Air user, I purchased the Geekom to see if its worth the money and to see how it stacks up against the Air.
+So today I am reviewing the Geekom GeekBook Pro X14, a 14″ laptop which promises a lot for a fairly affordable price.

-So how does it hold up?
+How does it hold up?
 Let’s find out.

 It’s specs as reviewed: